workplacesystems/milia/README.md

 ```
-  before_action :authenticate_tenant!   # authenticate user and sets up tenant
+  before_action :authenticate_account!   # authenticate user and sets up account

-  rescue_from ::Milia::Control::MaxTenantExceeded, :with => :max_tenants
+  rescue_from ::Milia::Control::MaxAccountExceeded, :with => :max_accounts
-  rescue_from ::Milia::Control::InvalidTenantAccess, :with => :invalid_tenant
+  rescue_from ::Milia::Control::InvalidAccountAccess, :with => :invalid_account

-# milia defines a default max_tenants, invalid_tenant exception handling
+# milia defines a default max_accounts, invalid_account exception handling
 # but you can override if you wish to handle directly
 ```

 ### Designate which model determines account

-Add the following acts_as_... to designate which model will be used as the key into tenants_users to find the tenant for a given user.
+Add the following acts_as_... to designate which model will be used as the key into accounts_users to find the account for a given user.
 Only designate one model in this manner.

 <i>app/models/user.rb</i>